Table of Contents

 WHERE customer_id = ?

-All these risks have one commonality - they pass traditional code reviews and existing test suites because AI-generated code looks right.
-The question isn't whether to use AI coding assistants but how to adapt your testing strategy to catch the problems AI introduces before they reach production.
+All these risks have one commonality: they pass traditional code reviews and existing test suites because AI-generated code looks right.
+The question is not whether to use AI coding assistants.
+The question is how to adapt your testing strategy to catch the problems AI introduces before they reach production.

-Rest assured, you don’t need to abandon these AI coding assistants.
-All you need are robust testing strategies that are able to find the specific failure modes AI introduces.
+You do not need to abandon AI coding assistants.
+What you need is a robust testing strategy that finds the specific failure modes AI introduces.

 - For critical refactors, run both the AI-generated and original implementations side-by-side with identical inputs and compare outputs for divergence.